Perspective | In a gloomy month for tennis, Andy Murray provided a moment of greatness

 There’s a statue of Perry inside the front gate at Wimbledon, where he won three times.
 Murray, who won it again in 2016, may have a statue there someday soon.
 He also won two Olympic gold medals and, in 2015, led Great Britain to its first victory in the Davis Cup since that magical year of 1936.
 Murray even ascended to No. 1 in the world for 41 weeks — passing Djokovic, Federer and Nadal at the time.

-Then, injuries intervened.
+Then injuries intervened.
 He had back surgery late in 2016 and missed a chunk of 2017 with an elbow injury.
 Early in 2018 he needed hip surgery.
-He was still in pain when he played after the surgery and he talked before the 2019 Australian Open about facing more surgery, saying it was entirely possible that would be his last time competing in Melbourne.
+He was still in pain when he played after the surgery, and he talked before the 2019 Australian Open about facing more surgery, saying it was possible that would be his last time competing in Melbourne.
 He was hoping to play Wimbledon once more before walking away.

 He made it to Wimbledon that year — but only to play doubles.
 After all the medical procedures, though, he slowly began playing his way back.
-His ranking had dropped out of the top 100 and he needed a wild-card spot to get into this Australian Open.
-He was ranked 113th entering the tournament but the victory over Basilashvili should move him back into the top 100.
+His ranking had dropped out of the top 100, and he needed a wild-card spot to get into this Australian Open.
+He was ranked 113th entering the tournament, but the victory over Basilashvili should move him back into the top 100.

 It is difficult for non-Brits to understand how much Murray means to his country.
 Great Britain was once a tennis power — it won four straight Davis Cups in the 1930s in addition to Perry’s three Wimbledon titles — but had become an international joke in tennis circles by the 1980s.